Lucas-Mantuan/ActiveLearningVSPassiveLearning/README.md

 **The article highlighted with the title ACTIVE LEARNING A SMART APPROACH TO DATA SAMPLING, highlights the process used to compare active and passive learning.**

-**The commented code for implementing the algorithms is available in the Article folder**
+**The commented code for implementing the algorithms is available in the Code folder**